srsran/srsRAN_Project_docs/docs/source/user_manuals/source/config_ref.rst

 qos
   - Optional TEXT.
 Configures RLC and PDCP radio bearers on a per 5QI basis.
 This can only be set via the configuration file.

-slicing:
+slicing
   - Optional TEXT.
-Configures network slices, overwriting the default configuration defined by ``slicing_cfg``.
+Configure network slicing options.
 This can only be set via the configuration file.

 amf
 =======